kyclark/gitbook-metagenomics/first_steps_with_unix.md

 So you can see that it can be much faster to use the octal notation.

+When you are trying to share data with your colleagues who are on the same system, you may put something into a shared location but they complain that they cannot read it or nothing is there.
+The problem is most likely permissions.
+The  "uask" setting on a system determines the default permissions, and it may be that the directory and/or files are readable only by you.
+It may also be that you are not in a common group that you can use to grant permission, in which case you can either:

+* politely ask your sysadmin to create a new group OR
+* ```chmod 777``` the directory, which is probably the worst option as it makes the directory completely accessible to anyone to do anything.
+In short, don't do this unless you really don't care if someone accidentally or maliciously wipes out your data.

 # File system layout

 The top level of a Unix file system is "/" which is called "root."
 Confusingly, there is also an account named "root" which is basically the super-user/sysadmin (systems administrator).
 Unix has always been a multi-tenant system ...